dlasserre/SMProtocol/README.md

 For data caching SMProtocol use Memcache server, the version of memcache is  actually 1.4.13

-SMProtocol is a PHP deamon, please check if this extension was loaded:
+SMProtocol is a PHP daemon, please check if this extension was loaded:
  - 1 PCNTL extension for fork
  - 2 Memcache extension for caching data
  - 3 Socket extension (by default normaly)
+ - 4 Mongo extension for PHP.
+ - 5 Optionally: Sémaphore support for PHP -> [http://php.net/manual/fr/ref.sem.php](http://php.net/manual/fr/ref.sem.php) ( in next version, we implement IPC System V for communication between process).

 ### 3 - How to install SMProtocol ?